-The annual Biology Major Fair is held in August at the pond located on the Purdue North Center campus.
-Faculty, students and administrators are invited to come and enjoy an afternoon and have lunch at the PNC pond.
-Food offerings include hot dogs, roasting ears of corn and desserts.
-Then the festivities move to the pond for kayak races and a canoe race between the Pre-Vet Club, Ecology and Pre-Med Club.
-Top honors received a “Golden Oar ” that will be proudly displayed with their name for the next year and bragging rights of course.
+The annual Biology Welcome Back Picnic is held in September at the pond located on the Purdue North Central campus.
+Faculty, students and administrators are invited to come and enjoy an afternoon and have lunch at the PNC Pavillion at the pond.
+Food offerings include hot dogs, roasted ears of corn and desserts.
+Then the festivities move to the pond for kayak races.
+The winner’s name will be inscribed on the “Golden Oar ” that is proudly displayed in the department office, and the winner will have bragging rights, of course.

 Coffee Creek Project

 This type of service learning provides both valuable educational experience and a service to the people living in the community and the students of PNC.